Here are 10 pieces of advice to help turn your dwelling place into a better home.

 2. Save Money on Your Home Improvement Projects

 The more money we save on one home improvement project, the more we have left for all the other ones we want to do.
-In addition to knowing the remodeling projects that offer the most bang for your buck, know which elements of a project you can splurge or skimp on—spend more on items that are hard to replace, such as the bathtub, but skimp on the faucet, for example, or spend more on a professional range if you’re a gourmet cook and save on the decorative tiles and flooring that look like premium materials.
+In addition to knowing the remodeling projects that offer the most bang for your buck, know which elements of a project you can splurge or skimp on.
+Spend more on items that are hard to replace, such as the bathtub, but skimp on the faucet.
+Or spend more on a professional range if you’re a gourmet cook and save on the decorative tiles and flooring that look like premium materials.
 Shop at reuse centers (including architectural salvage stores) to save big bucks on materials, appliances, and furnishings.

 1. Have a Plan

-Last but not least, one of the worst things you can do when it comes to home improvements is to start a project without the major details—cost, time, materials, and design—as realistic as possible from the start.
-Nothing costs more than having to “change horses in midstream” (e.g., you want to move the fridge somewhere else now or want to change your tile choice).
-Use design tools to conceptualize your project and add a healthy buffer (10-15% more) to your time and financial budget to account for the inevitable surprises.
+Last but not least, one of the worst things you can do when it comes to home improvements is to start a project without the major details.
+Plan cost, time, materials, and design as realistic as possible from the start.
+Nothing costs more than having to “change horses in midstream.” (e.g., you want to move the fridge somewhere else now or want to change your tile choice).
+Use design tools to conceptualize your project.
+And, add a healthy buffer (10-15% more) to your time and financial budget to account for the inevitable surprises.

-Even if you don’t do major projects like remodeling the kitchen or building a deck, it’s wise to set aside some money each year for repair costs and use an essential maintenance calendar to keep your home sweet home in tip-top shape all year round.
+Even if you don’t do major projects like remodeling the kitchen or building a deck, it’s wise to set aside some money each year for repair costs.
+Use an essential maintenance calendar to keep your home sweet home in tip-top shape all year round.